 Enter renown detective fiction novelist, Raymond Chandler.

 Writing was Chandler’s second career: he’d begun writing at age 44 after a business career as an oil company executive.
-Though he had several successful books to his name by this time, including The Big Sleep, Double Indemnity would be Chandler’s first screenplay.
+Though he had several successful books to his name by the time he teamed up with Wilder–including The Big Sleep—Double Indemnity would be Chandler’s first screenplay.

 Chandler and Wilder: A Tumultuous Pair